 - Vendors are encouraged to pre-package prepared foods to minimize direct contact by customers

 - Prepared foods (i.e. bakery items for e.g., breads, muffins) that are not pre-packaged foods at the time of sale must be protected by a barrier (i.e. sneeze guard) or stored away from customer access.
-Vendors will package the product at time of sale.
+Vendors must package the product at time of sale.

 Additional requirements and restrictions: